 Our data suggest that forested streamside buffers can offset some of the negative impacts of watershed deforestation and other landscape disturbance.
 This is reason for optimism.
 It is certainly easier to plant a buffer along a stream than to plant a forest throughout a watershed.
 However, the mitigating effects of buffers are limited.
 For instance, we cannot expect a buffer to restore excellent health to an urban stream.

-Cattle operations did not have a noticable impact on overall Rivanna basin stream health
+Cattle operations did not have a noticeable impact on overall Rivanna basin stream health

 Above: Icons show locations of herds or small groups of cattle.